ishtms/learn-nodejs-hard-way/chapters/ch07-ex-implementing-a-trie.md

 ### Solution

-I chose to implement tree traversal using a for loop this time, to showcase different ways of doing things.
-I usually prefer for-loops over recursion most of the time, due to the over head of function calls.
+Again, I chose to implement tree traversal using a for loop instead of recursion.

 ```js
 search(word) {